Blog Post

 The highest probabilities fell within darker pigmentation categories.

-However, three loci were missing and two others were low coverage, producing a probability range rather than a certainty.
+However, three loci were missing, and two others had low coverage, yielding a range of probabilities rather than certainty.

 The CSI Reconstruction